A 16-Year-Old Was Set To Testify Against A Man She Said Raped Her. Then She Was Found Dead In The Woods.

 Hired as a member of the grounds and maintenance crew in 2011, James "focused on delivering documents" and "had very little contact with students and none as part of his job responsibilities," Zoerhoff continued.

-James was a convicted felon at the time, but officials said they were not aware of his past criminal history, which dates back to 1991 and includes convictions for armed robbery and possessing a weapon while in prison.
+James was a convicted felon at the time, but officials said they were not aware of his criminal history, which dates back to 1991 and includes convictions for armed robbery and possessing a weapon while in prison.

-"However, when the criminal charges came to the attention of the school leadership, the district took immediate action to investigate, interview and subsequently terminate the employment of Mr. James," the superintendent said.
+"However, when the criminal charges came to the attention of the school leadership, the district took immediate action to investigate, interview, and subsequently terminate the employment of Mr. James," the superintendent said.
 "His failure to be forthcoming around the assault charges and acts of misconduct violating Board and District policies and state laws led to his dismissal."

 Authorities arrested James on Feb.
 1 in connection with another rape case from 2014, also involving a teenage girl.
 The Kent County Sheriff's Office tried to charge James with that rape, but the prosecutor denied the case, WWMT reported.
 He is currently being held in jail on a $500,000 bond.